tkhamez/neucore/backend/README.md

 ### Clear Entity Manager

-Some commands clear the entity manager to save memory.
-Never do this anywhere else, only in "Command" classes.
+Sometimes it's necessary to clear the Doctrine entity manager.
+But never do this outside of Command or Controller classes.

 ### Tests